 Make sure you have the latest version of iTunes on your Mac.
-For more information, see the Apple Support article Update to the latest version of iTunes.
+See the Apple Support article Update to the latest version of iTunes.

 Connect your iPhone or iPad to your Mac with the USB cable that came with your device.

-If you see an alert on the device that says “Trust This Computer?” tap Trust.
+If you see an alert on your iPhone or iPad that says “Trust This Computer?” tap Trust.

-To view the USB connection status, choose Apple menu > System Preferences > Network, then select iPhone USB in the list on the left.
+To view the USB connection status on your Mac, choose Apple menu > System Preferences, click Network, then select iPhone USB in the list on the left.
 You can also select or deselect the “Disable unless needed” checkbox.